 Social, Emotional and Mental Health

-Children may exhibit challenging behavior as a result of their social and emotional well-being.
-They may suffer from anxiety, become withdrawn, disruptive or show aggressive behavior.
+Children may exhibit challenging behaviour due to their social and emotional well-being.
+They may suffer from anxiety, become withdrawn, disruptive or show aggressive behaviour.
 These behaviours will indicate an underlying area of need.

 Sensory and/or Physical Needs